EXHIBITION & GALLERY POLICIES

 Artists must provide hi-resolution digital photographs of their work with captions and permission for the media to reprint their images.

-Artists are expected to submit an inventory list in advance, preferably at least one week before the exhibition opens, so we can prepare labels for the artwork.
-Artists who wish to produce their own labels must adhere to the Center’s guidelines.
-(Essentially, white labels the size of business cards with text printed in black.
-No handwritten labels, please.
-We provide tape for adhering to walls.)
+Artists are expected to submit an inventory list in advance, preferably at least one month before the exhibition opens, so we can prepare labels for the artwork.

 A deposit of half the rental fee is required to reserve space.
 The balance is due before the exhibit opens.
 In the event that an artist must cancel an exhibit, the deposit will be refunded ONLY if the Center is able to fill the space.